Dr Disrespect offering early access to Midnight Society game with NFT purchase

 Most of the benefits that come with the Founders Pass can be redeemed on Midnight Society’s website or as an exclusive on consoles and PC in the future.
 In addition, in-person events like merch drops or other gear will become available at major gaming conventions and other announced meet-up locations.

-Players have just over a week, until March 24, to claim their exclusive Founders Pass.
+Players have just under a week, until March 22, to claim their exclusive Founders Pass.
 Midnight Society will send approval emails out three weeks after the deadline.
 There will likely be other passes in the future available to other groups.